The Lesser Witness

 THE REVIEWS ARE IN!

-"THE LESSER WITNESS” is a gripping thriller that will captivate the mind and enthrall the senses from start to finish." - Daily Press
+"THE LESSER WITNESS” is a gripping thriller that will captivate the mind and enthrall the senses..." - Daily Press

 "Every now and then a book comes along that fills you with emotion; an emotion that is not easily matched by others.
 “THE LESSER WITNESS” by Author Susan Wingate is that and more as she weaves the emotions of life and the realities that we live in with vivid realism that only a true master can pull off.
 If you are looking for a thrill ride this summer, this is the book for you." - Chicago Tribune